Driving with a disability

 Special Education Needs and Learning to Drive

-Autistic Adult Lessons/ Asperger syndrome
+Autistic Adult Lessons/ Asperger/ASD

 We have a team of specialist Driving Instructors who can not only recognise the signs but they are able to adapt teaching methods to suit individual needs.
 For example, communication can be the most difficult aspect for those with the Asperger’s [syndrome].
 Some forms of communication can often be missed as information can just go in one ear and out the other.
 The Driving Instructors at Williams Driving School use varied techniques of communication to aid understanding of driving.
 Building a rapport with each individual pupil is important.